kubeflow/community/wg-data/charter.md

 ## Scope

-The WG "Data" is focused on enhancing the support for data/metadata-related tasks within Kubeflow, with a specific focus on the [Spark operator](https://github.com/kubeflow/community/pull/672) and [Model Registry](https://github.com/kubeflow/kubeflow/issues/7396).
+The WG "Data" is focused on enhancing the support for data and metadata-related tasks within Kubeflow, with a specific focus on the [Spark operator](https://github.com/kubeflow/community/pull/672), the [Model Registry](https://github.com/kubeflow/kubeflow/issues/7396), and [Feast](https://github.com/feast-dev/feast).
-The group aims to simplify and improve data processing between various stages of ML lifecycle.
+The group aims to simplify and improve data and feature processing between various stages of ML lifecycle.
 For example, from Data Preparation to model training and fine-tuning.
 The group also aims to facilitate the ML model's metadata management, while ensuring seamless integration with other Kubeflow components.

-An additional goal of the group is to offer a common ground for data/metadata-related topics in the MLOps orbit that didn't have a more specific working group yet, so they can "incubate as one", coherent effort.
+An additional goal of the group is to offer a common ground for data and metadata-related topics in the MLOps orbit that didn't have a more specific working group yet, so they can "incubate as one", coherent effort.

-For example: Data Preparation, Feature Store, and Model Registry have been recently discussed in the Kubeflow community while not mature enough yet to have their own working group, they can be nurtured together as part of this WG.
+For example: Data Preparation, the Feature Store, and Model Registry have been recently discussed in the Kubeflow community while not mature enough yet to have their own working group, they can be nurtured together as part of this WG.

 ### In scope